Patchyst/Patchyst.github.io/_posts/2019-08-13-hexadecimalandcharactercodes.md

   image: "images/hex_two.jpg"
 excerpt: ""
 ---
 If you've ever used [binary numbers](https://patchyst.github.io/binaryintro/) you may recognize the base 2 system, right after binary there is Hexadecimal which uses the base 16 system.
-The Hexadecimal alphabet only consists of 16 characters, 1 - 9 after 9, numbers become letters ranging from A to F.
+The Hexadecimal alphabet only consists of 16 characters, 1 - 9 after 9, numbers become letters ranging from A to F. Converting Hexadecimal to decimal form would look like this:

 ![hexadecimal-conversion](/images/base_hex.jpg){:class="img-responsive"}